-3.1 Study the diagrams of cells A and B below and answer the questions.
-(The cells are not drawn to scale.)
+Study the diagrams of cells A and B below and answer the questions.
+3.1 (The cells are not drawn to scale.)

-3.2 The table lists commonly used radioactive isotopes and their half-lives.
+- Identify each of these cells as a prokaryote or a eukaryote.
+3.1.2 Provide reasons for your decision. - 3.2 The table lists commonly used radioactive isotopes and their half-lives.
 Study the table and answer the following questions.